Fort Collins Spousal Maintenance Attorneys

 Until you begin the process of divorce, there is no saying how things will go.
 There are a lot of factors involved in ending a marriage, and your laundry list of legal considerations will likely be long.
 One of the major aspects of family law, and a significant consideration for divorcees, is spousal maintenance.
 Spousal maintenance, also known as spousal support or alimony, is one of the ways in which the law can ensure that spouses are cared for following a divorce.

 Johnson Law Group can help you determine, enforce, and modify spousal support agreements in Fort Collins and beyond.
-Call (719) 624-8712 to discuss your case.
+Call (720) 744-3513 to discuss your case in a free consultation.

 Many people have heard of spousal maintenance, spousal support, or alimony, but few have been in a situation that requires a thorough understanding.
 Spousal maintenance comes in the form of monthly payments.
 These payments are made from one member of a dissolved marriage to the other, generally from the higher paid spouse to the lower paid one.
 The amounts vary depending on the unique situation and several qualifying factors.